OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Data_Visualization_and_Quality_Control.md

 The *Table* section of the Solution Explorer will need to be expanded, as well as the automatically generated QC folder and the new table.
 This is an example of a type of Table data, as opposed to the  Omic data that we have been working with before.
 Table data has a flat two-way structure (rows and columns), while  Omic data contains multiple levels (Data, Design, and Annotation).

-Switch to the view *MicroArray.PcaScores|PcaScores* to look at the score plot.
+Switch to the view *MicroArrayData.PcaScores* -> *PcaScores* to look at the score plot.
 First, notice that on the X and Y axis, the variance of each component is explained (equivalent of R 2 value).
 Component 1 (x-axis) explains 36.43 % of the variance in the data.
 Component 2 represents 11.77% of the variance in the data.
 And Component 3 represents an additional 8.41%.
+To adjust the visualization by adding or removing principal components, use the *Specify Columns* option under *Task* -> *Data* in the *View Controller*.

 Users can use the **Trackball** button ![image106_png](images/image106.png) to rotate the 3D plot.
 At first glance, it is clear that there is one outlier in the chart.